Safe Congregation Policy

 Safe Congregation Panel Formation and Responsibilities

-The Board will appoint, with input from the minister, DLRE, and RE Committee Chair, a Safe Congregation Panel of at least 4 responsible and knowledgeable people who could be called upon to form a Response Team and who will be available to confidentially hear concerns about child abuse.
-The Safe Congregation Panel will be composed of at least 2 women and 2 men, and an effort will be made to reflect the diversity of the Congregation.
+The board will appoint, with input from the minister, DLRE, and RE Team (or equivalent), a Safe Congregation Panel of at least 3 responsible and knowledgeable people who could be called upon to form a Response Team and who will be available to confidentially hear concerns about child abuse.
+The Safe Congregation Panel will be composed of people who reflect the diversity of the congregation.
 These people will be qualified by their:

-- Professional or volunteer experience in working with children and/or child abuse issues or through other special training such as the Center for Prevention of Sexual and Domestic Violence workshops
+- Professional or volunteer experience in working with children/youth and/or child abuse issues or through other special training such as the Center for Prevention of Sexual and Domestic Violence workshops;

 - Knowledge about available resources and reporting procedures for children, including applicable Washington state laws

-The DLRE will keep an up-to-date list of the names and phone numbers of all members of the Safe Congregation Panel and will ensure that this list is posted at all times and available to all members and friends of the congregation.
+The DLRE (or other designated person) will keep an up-to-date list of the names and phone numbers of all members of the Safe Congregation Panel and will ensure that this list is posted at all times and available to all members and friends of the congregation.
 The Safe Congregation Panel may also be delegated such duties as arranging training for the congregation, development of RE teacher training, and screening material.
-The Safe Congregation Panel will review this policy annually and recommend any proposed changes at the beginning of the fiscal year.
+The Safe Congregation Panel will review this policy annually and recommend any proposed changes to the board.

 Response Team Formation and Responsibilities

 A Response Team will be formed by the person who receives the initial complaint in consultation with the minister and DLRE.
-The Response Team will consist of people not involved in the incident and will include the minister (ex-officio), the DLRE (ex-officio), and 3 individuals from the Safe Congregation Panel, one of whom is a member of the RE Committee if possible and if the incident occurred within the RE program.
-If the allegation involves a staff person who is on the Response Team, then that staff person will be immediately removed from the Response Team and the Board of Trustees will be notified immediately.
+The Response Team will consist of people not involved in the incident and will include the minister, the DLRE, and at least 2 additional individuals from the Safe Congregation Panel.
+If the incident occurred within the RE program, a member of the RE Team (or equivalent) will also be included if possible.
+If the allegation involves a staff person who is on the Response Team, then that staff person will be immediately removed from the Response Team and the board will be notified immediately.

 The Response Team does not have the legal authority or the expertise to determine guilt or innocence.
 It is designed instead to protect members of the church community, and to ensure that the victim and accused are treated with dignity and respect.
 The team responding to the allegation should keep the following response guidelines in mind: